antaresrvish/EFI-dell-latitude-5400/README.md

 # Dell Latitude 5400 Hackintosh OpenCore EFI

-This repository contains OpenCore EFI files for running macOS Ventura on Dell Latitude 5400.
-This EFI is provided as-is.
-Use at your own risk.
+This repository contains OpenCore EFI files for running macOS Tahoe on Dell Latitude 5400.
+This EFI is experimental, it is not guaranteed to work stable.
+OC Version: 1.0.5

 ## 💻 Hardware Specifications